Glenrothes: Education

+Primary schools

 Early precincts in the town were served by their own primary schools which were to be provided on the basis of one school for every 1,000 houses.
 The first primary school to be opened in Glenrothes was Carleton Primary School, built in 1953 in Woodside.
 In total thirteen primary schools were developed in the town, twelve non-denominational and one to serve catholic pupils.
 In February 2014 Fife Council's executive committee voted to close one of Glenrothes' primary schools at Tanshall as part of a wider school estate review which sought to reduce costs.
-The closure faced considerable local opposition and the proposals were called-in by the Scottish Government, but ultimately the closure of the school went ahead as planned and it was demolished in 2016.
+The closure faced considerable local opposition and the proposals were called-in by the Scottish Government, but ultimately the closure of the school went ahead as planned and Tanshall Primary School was demolished in 2016.